 A gift for life!

-I was a lost soul, with a positive outlook.
+I was just an empty barrel, a lost soul, with a positive outlook.

 The emptiness I subconsciously experienced was being filled with an obsession on food and body image and grew into a full-blown eating disorder.
 Calorie counting, meal planning, good days, bad days, beating myself up, shame, desperation, disgust and anger were all part of the obsession.
 But…………… nobody knew.

-I studied and worked hard, and was able to afford some solid therapy.
-I discovered that my 'darling' mother was actually a 'first class narcissist', who never should have had kids.
+I studied and worked hard.
+Once I was able to afford therapy, I discovered that my ‘darling’ mother was actually a ‘first-class narcissist’, who never should have had kids.
 But hey, that could not be reversed.

-My career progressed and people around me thought I was doing great: international career, setting up my own business, great cars and holidays to the Caribbean......
-And then, late thirties I met my prince!
-He was from England and I moved over here to be with him and check out if we could make it together.
+My career progressed and people around me thought I was doing great: international career, setting up my own business, great cars and holidays to the Caribbean…… It looked great, but I was suffering from Imposter Syndrome (that little voice in my head, continuously telling me I wasn’t good at all, wait till you are being found out, you are a fraud).
+And then, in my late thirties, I met my prince!
+He was from England and I moved to be with him and check out if we could make it together.
 We did.
 We even multiplied!
-After the birth of my first boy, I had to give up my corporate job, which I did not like anyway, and started freelancing and training as a psychotherapist.
-That was heaven!
+After the birth of my first boy, I had to give up my corporate job and started training as a psychotherapist.
+Instantly knew this was my professional vocation!